Frequently Asked Questions

 How can my organisation join?

-We’re glad that you’re interested in taking the next steps to becoming a member of the UN Global Compact and to actively engage with the Global Compact Network Australia (GCNA).
+We’re glad that you’re interested in taking the next steps to becoming a member of the UN Global Compact and to actively engage with the UN Global Compact Network Australia (UNGCNA).
 The next steps are:

 - Become a Participant of the UN Global Compact

 - Complete the United Nations Global Compact Network Australia (UNGCNA) Participant Form

-To become a member of the GCNA, you must first be a Participant of the UN Global Compact or be a subsidiary or affiliated office of a global Participant.
+To become a member of the UNGCNA, you must first be a Participant of the UN Global Compact or be a subsidiary or affiliated office of a global Participant.

 Both business and non-business organisations (e.g. business associations, civil society organisations, foundations, labour organisations, academic institutions and cities) are encouraged to join.

-What sort of activities can Global Compact Network Australia members get involved in?
+What sort of activities can UN Global Compact Network Australia members get involved in?

 UNGCNA members have unprecedented networking access to UN Global Compact participants — representing nearly every industry sector and size, in over 160 countries through a range of exclusive member-only events.

-They help shape national and international dialogue through GCNA’s thought leadership work and consultations with government on emerging and critical issues and have access to partnerships and other opportunities for collaboration with a range of stakeholders — to share best practices and emerging solutions.
+They help shape national and international dialogue through UNGCNA’s thought leadership work and consultations with government on emerging and critical issues and have access to partnerships and other opportunities for collaboration with a range of stakeholders — to share best practices and emerging solutions.